Quick Maple Glazed Pecans

 1. In a medium size skillet toast the pecans for about a minute.
 Stir occasionally watch closely so they don’t burn.

 2. Add the maple syrup and pinch of salt.
 Continue stirring until the maple syrup is caramelized.
+The nuts should appear dry on all sides with a rough sugar exterior.

 3. Remove them to a parchment lined baking sheet and spread them out to cool.
+They will be soft when they are warm but will harden once they are completely cooled.

 4. Store in a container or glass jar.